 Expats moving to Portugal might have some questions regarding their relocation.
 Here are some of the most common questions asked by those considering relocating to Portugal.

 Do I need to learn Portuguese?

 However, English is limited in more rural communities and business is often conducted in Portuguese.
 To become integrated into the culture, learning the language is important and it also reduces the impact of culture shock on new arrivals.
-It is considered rude to attempt to substitute Spanish for Portuguese.

 Is Portugal a good place to raise children?

 Portugal is a great place to raise children.
 The education system in Portugal is good and transfers from EU schools are easy.
 The communities are safe and although public medical facilities aren't up to the best standards, private healthcare for children is top notch.
 The quality of life in Portugal has also made the population among the healthiest in the world.

 There are really two climates in Portugal, the southern and warmer Mediterranean area, and the Northern Atlantic climate.
 Some expats who expect extreme heat may be surprised that it is not as warm as countries further south near the tropics.
 Summers usually hover around 85°F (30°C), and winters 50°F (10°C).